 Let’s begin with the name of your framework, LeSS, what does that mean?

 LeSS is short for Large-Scale Scrum.
-I often suggest to people that if they want to understand the key ideas in some system craig_interview_large_scale_scrumof thought or practice, then consider the name itself, and examine why the founder named it that.
+I often suggest to people that if they want to understand the key ideas in some system of thought or practice, then consider the name itself, and examine why the founder named it that.
 Why is Scrum called Scrum?
 Why is agile called agile?
 And similarly with LeSS.

 First and hopefully clear from the name Large-Scale Scrum starts with understanding Scrum for the standard one-team Scrum definition and its deep ideas, such as (1) empirical process control rather than following a process recipe, (2) a cross-functional real team together that does everything end-to-end (from UX analysis to testing to HI design to architecture to documentation, with no other teams required), (3) a team which is composed of multi-functional “T-shaped” workers rather than single-function mono-specialists, and (4) the team follows the direction a real business-side owner of the product responsible for ROI (e.g., head of product management) rather than an IT project manager or business analyst.